 The City Council is the "legislature" of the Holyoke City government.

-With a composition of 15 members, seven represent the residential wards of the City, while the remaining eight are elected at-large.
+With a composition of 13 members, seven represent the residential wards of the City, while the remaining eight are elected at-large.
 The Council has a mandate to insure that Holyoke is run in an effective and efficient manner.
 The council holds hearings, passes ordinances, financial orders and resolutions and oversees city finances.
-Councilors also respond to resident complaints and problems.
-Members serve on standing committees, which study and review these matters.
+In addition, Councilors respond to resident complaints and problems.
+The Council Members serve on standing committees, which study and review these matters.

 The City Council's major duties include:

 - Appointing the tax collector; assessors and certain other municipal officers; Confirming Mayoral appointments.

 - Reviewing and approving the annual municipal budget

 - Rules and orders of the City Council

 Interested in getting involved?